 UWMC CARE4U // services, events, and education organized to provide staff support

-Visit the CARE4U intranet for resources, contact information, and programs designed around support for staff at UW Medical Center Montlake and Northwest (UW NetID required).
+Visit the CARE4U UW Medicine webpage for resources, contact information, and programs designed around support for staff at UW Medical Center Montlake and Northwest (UW NetID required).

 CARE4U can work with you to create individual and team support plans and events for your work area.
 Reach out to schedule a quality improvement or moral distress debrief, join group chats, or find a booster buddy for support.